qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 just like you do with any other algorithm.
 In fact, some algorithms that you can find in the toolbox are simple scripts.

-In this chapter we will see how to use processing algorithms from the QGIS Python console, and also how to write your own algorithms using Python.
+In this chapter we will see how to use processing algorithms from the |qg| Python console, and also how to write your own algorithms using Python.

 Calling algorithms from the Python console